 David Clements appointed Executive Director, Psychedelics Research

-Dr. Jane Philpott, Dean, Faculty of Health Sciences at Queen’s University, has appointed David Clements as Executive Director, Psychedelics Research, effective June 1, 2021.
+Dr. Jane Philpott, Dean, Faculty of Health Sciences at Queen’s University, has appointed David Clements as Executive Director, Dimensions Health Research Collaborative, effective June 1, 2021.
 In this part-time role, he will work closely with scientists and stakeholders at Queen’s, in the Kingston community, and beyond.
-Mr. Clements will serve concurrently as senior advisor, innovation strategy and policy, for the faculty.
+Mr. Clements will serve concurrently as senior advisor, innovation strategy and policy, for Queen's Health Sciences.

 Mr. Clements has more than two decades experience working in health policy, planning, strategy, communications and stakeholder engagement.
 Her has held senior management roles in organizations including Health Canada, the Canadian Institutes of Health Research, the Canadian Institute for Health Information and the Canadian Health Services Research Foundation.
 In 2014 and 2015, he served as executive director of the federal advisory panel on healthcare innovation, and he has also served as a senior advisor and communications director for Canada’s minister of health.